 Most everyone seems to have an idea of what the terms ‘introvert’ and ‘extravert’ mean, and most of us probably put ourselves in one of the two categories.
 But do we really know the difference?
 Most people actually don’t.

 I’ve met a lot of introverts who thought they were extraverts and vice versa.
 The perception seems to be that social = extravert and shy = introvert.
 But it’s actually more complex and interesting than that.

-This can be detected in things like vocal projection.
+One of the first things to look for is vocal projection.
 With some practice you can actually detect, in many cases, whether or not someone is an introvert or extravert just by listening to their voice.

-I’ll use a couple extreme examples to illustrate the point.
-Listen to how Michael is much more reserved in how he expends his energy through his voice.
-David projects his voice openly, as he charges his energy by interacting with the external sensory world:
+Here are a couple of extreme examples from the music world to help illustrate the difference.
+Listen to how Michael Jackson is much more reserved in how he expends his energy through his voice.
+David Lee Roth projects his voice openly since he gains energy by interaction:

 So are you an introvert or an extravert?
-Which flavor of introvert or extravert are you?
-This is just one of many interesting things we’ll establish and discuss in a live profiling session.
+This is just one of many things we’ll establish and discuss in a live profiling session.